 When is A Quiet Place 2 released in cinemas?
 Who’s in the cast and what’s it about?

-A new sequel to A Quiet Place, the hit horror movie starring Emily Blunt, is coming to cinemas in 2020.
+A new sequel to A Quiet Place, the hit horror movie starring Emily Blunt and John Krasinski, is coming to cinemas in 2020.
 Who’s in the cast of the new film, what’s going to happen and when will it be released?

 Here’s everything you need to know…